 UA Women’s HeatGear Compression Shorts

 With a 7″ inseam and the proven design of an early compression company like UnderArmour, the HeatGear compression shorts provide a very complete package for a wide range of activities.
 While they are especially comfortable for running or yoga, the shorts are highly versatile and we like their construction.
 The UA shorts are known to do a great job of wicking moisture away from the body, and at 7 inches they are not so short to be limited to activities such as volleyball.
 Other touches that we like from UA include a more flexible waist band (for range-of-motion activities like yoga) and a small pocket, which we wish more shorts would include.
-They retail for about $28.
+You can find them here.

 Champion Double Dry Women’s Compression Shorts

 These shorts have a 7” inseam, providing an ideal length for many activities such as running, soccer, and cycling.
 They are constructed of 89% nylon/11% spandex, providing a sleek design which wicks moisture away from the body.
 The two-needle elastic waistband is smooth and non-binding.
 The shorts feature double stitching to ensure continued quality even after multiple uses and washings.
 Champion makes good workout gear — perhaps not super high-end, but all good quality.
 Champion’s shorts are available in the following seven colors: navy, royal, scarlet, black, dark green, white, and maroon.
-The average price for these shorts is $24.
+They are not expensive and made of high quality.
+Find them here.

 Women’s Under Armor Authentic 4” Compression Shorts

 We reviewed the 7″ Heatgear shorts up above, but we are also impressed by UAs other popular shorts for women.
-The 4″ authentic shorts are advertised as being a volleyball-specific short, but we find them to be much more versatile than just one activity.
+The 4″ authentic shorts are advertised as being a volleyball-specific short, but we find them to be much more versatile than just one activity (they make longer shorts too).
 From running to general use under another bottom layer, these shorts tend to perform well across the board.
 The waist cut is non-binding and the shorts provided a high degree of comfort.
 Our reviewers appreciated the softness of the short even after a few washes.
 These shorts are made of 85% nylon/15% elastane, which Under Armor calls their Heatgear fabric.
 This fabric not only aids in keeping you cool and dry, it is also made with UPF 30+ technology offering protection from the sun as well.
 The shorts feature flatlock seams, ensuring comfort and ease of movement.
 Along with comfort, Under Armor’s shorts provide muscle support and increased circulation for optimum performance.
 They are available in black or navy.
-The average price for these shorts is $26 and we think they are worth it.
+The average price for these shorts won’t break the bank, making them even more appealing.
+Find here.

 Women’s Road Runner Sports High-Speed Compression Shorts